agarnung/asciimage/README.md

 - Improve the resolution of the image formed from the text, with `scale=1`.
 - If an `int` argument is at the last of the command, EOF may corrupt the arg parsing.
 Protect this.
 - Add color to letters in order to convert RGB images.
+- Do an evolved versión of `asciimage` to use IMAGES to recreate an image (like [here](https://susanqq.github.io/UTKFace/icon/logoWall2.jpg)).

 ---